philc/book-notes/an elegant puzzle - will larson.md

     * Recommends eng managers do 1hr a week of cold sourcing, to build empathy with the process and to encourage hands on changes.
   * Career ladders
-    * Advises being tolerant of career ladder profileration.
+    * Advises being tolerant of career ladder proliferation.
 But only spend time refining a ladder with > 10 people on it.
-    * "One method for reducing the fixed cost of maintaining ladders is to establish a template and dshared themes across every ladder."
+    * "One method for reducing the fixed cost of maintaining ladders is to establish a template and shared themes across every ladder."
     * Ladders tend to get a new level every 2 years.
-    * "Crisp boundareis are important as they provide those on a ladder a useful mental model of where they are in tehir journey, who their peers are, and whom they should view as role models.
+    * "Crisp boundaries are important as they provide those on a ladder a useful mental model of where they are in their journey, who their peers are, and whom they should view as role models.
     * Every other activity of performance management builds on the ladders -- they're the foundation -- so they're worth doing well.
   * Challenges